tethyrplays/tethyrplays/star-citizen/index.md

 A Starter Package (~$45) is required to access the Persistent Universe servers - except during Fly Free events.
 Purchased ships can be upgraded/downgraded to different models at any time.

 <small>Alpha 3.13, as of April 2021.
-Next Fly Free event is ~May 2021, allowing you to play the game with a basic account and rent any purchaseable ship for free for the duration of the event.</small>
+The next Fly Free event is planned for May 2021, provides the general public with access to servers with a free account, and everyone the ability to rent all flyable ships for free for the duration of the event.</small>

 ---